Daimler Truck 'all in' on green energy as it targets costs

 Daimler Truck also plans to cut personnel costs by 300 million euros ($366 million) by 2022.

-The company said it was intensifying its partnership with Contemporary Amperex Technology (CATL) (300750.SZ), choosing the Chinese battery maker as the supplier for its Mercedes-Benz eActros long-haul electric truck.
+The company said it was intensifying its partnership with Contemporary Amperex Technology (CATL), choosing the Chinese battery maker as the supplier for its Mercedes-Benz eActros long-haul electric truck.

-Daimler Truck and Volvo AB (VOLVb.ST) said last month they aim jointly to cut the costs of hydrogen fuel cells by a factor of five or six by 2027 as they seek to make the technology commercially viable for long-haul trucking. read more
+Daimler Truck and Volvo AB said last month they aim jointly to cut the costs of hydrogen fuel cells by a factor of five or six by 2027 as they seek to make the technology commercially viable for long-haul trucking.

 ($1 = 0.8196 euros)